SHARE YOUR SCHOLARLY NEWS

 Who is eligible to submit to the FHSU Scholars Repository?

-Any currently active FHSU Faculty member can submit their CV to Scholar Services to be analyzed for eligible works.
+Any currently active FHSU Faculty member can submit their scholarly works to the FHSU Scholars Repository.

 What can be deposited?